The Galaxy Railways: Continuity with other works

-This series begins one year before the film "Galaxy Express 999" which takes place in 2221 AD.
-The first episode concludes the one year after "Galaxy Express 999: Eternal Fantasy" takes place, which is 2225.
+This series begins one year before the film Galaxy Express 999 which takes place in 2221 AD.
+The first episode concludes four years later in 2225.
 The rest of the series occurs in the year 2230.
 Galaxy Express 999 was noted for guest appearances by Captain Harlock, Queen Emeraldas and other connections such as Queen Millennia.
 The first Galaxy Railways season had no such crossovers and appearances by other Leijiverse characters were limited to subtle visual homages, although Manabu's brother, when accepted by the SDF, boards the Galaxy Express 999 to start his new assignment.
 Maetel and Tetsuro can both briefly be seen as silhouettes as well.
 For example, Captain Harlock appears as the Joker in a deck of cards.
-And Queen Millennia appears on the head of coin used for currency.
-Their status as actual existing characters in this continuity is not known.
-However, Maetel, Tetsuro, and The Conductor from Galaxy Express 999 do appear in the later Galaxy Railways OVA.
+Queen Millennia appears on the head of the coin used for currency.
+Their status as actual existing characters in this continuity is not known, but Maetel, Tetsuro, and The Conductor from Galaxy Express 999 do appear in the later Galaxy Railways OVA.

-Leiji Matsumoto states on an interview included in the first DVD of the American release, that Manabu Yuuki is actually the brother of female space pirate Kei Yūki, seen in the Captain Harlock TV series and Endless Odyssey OVA, though such a relationship has never been mentioned in the anime series and seems unlikely.
+Leiji Matsumoto stated in an interview included in the first DVD of the American release that Manabu Yuuki is the brother of female space pirate Kei Yūki, seen in the Captain Harlock TV series and Endless Odyssey OVA, though such a relationship has never been mentioned in the anime series and seems unlikely.
 In the latest volume of the Galaxy Express 999 manga, however, they are brother and sister.